 Diagnosing Osteoarthritis in Feet and Ankles

 First, Dr. Kleis performs a comprehensive physical exam and reviews your medical history.
 If he suspects arthritis is present, he may take laboratory tests to rule out rheumatoid arthritis (RA), a progressive condition that causes the immune system to attack your joints.
 He may also take an X-ray to evaluate the severity of the condition.

 After confirming the problem is osteoarthritis, Dr. Kleis creates a personalized treatment plan to address your case.
-Depending on your unique condition, osteoarthritis treatment may include:

 Dr. Kleis examines every possible option before recommending surgery.
 If your condition is severe or fails to improve with treatment, he discusses the best surgical procedures to relieve your osteoarthritis symptoms.

 If you think you have arthritis in your foot or ankle, call or book an appointment online with Dr. Kleis today.

 There are non-surgical treatments available for osteoarthritis in the foot or ankle.
 This treatment may include the foll0wing approaches:

 - Oral Medications – Oral medications that reduce inflammation are often helpful in controlling the symptoms of osteoarthritis.
 NSAIDs, non-steroidal anti-inflammatory drugs such as ibuprofen and acetaminophen, are helpful in decreasing the inflammation around affected joints, which can help reduce pain and further damage to joints.

 - Orthotic Devices – Custom shoe inserts can provide support to the foot and improve mechanics and cushioning.
 Orthotic devices can minimize pain and help prevent additional damage.

 - Bracing – Braces restrict motion and support the joint.
 Bracing can help reduce pain and help prevent additional damage.